23rd Meeting on Signal Transduction

 Abstract submission is possible until September 15th.

 This year’s Meeting will focus on “Trends in Cancer and Infection”.
 As in previous years, the STS Meeting will be organized as a Joint Meeting of the Signal Transduction Society with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM), the German Society for Pharmacology ( DGP) and the German Society for Hygiene and Microbiology (DGHM).
+In keeping with the focus on "Trend in Cancer and Infection" a special workshop will be organized together with the German Center for Infection Research (DZIF).
 If other organizations are interested in joining the STS Meeting, please contact the current President Prof. Dr. Katharina Hieke-Kubatzky.

 Each workshop will start with an introductory keynote talk given by a renowned expert in the respective field of research.
 All other oral contributions will be selected from submitted scientific abstracts.
 Of note, all poster authors will have the opportunity to present their work to the plenum in the frame of the traditional "one minute - one transparency” sessions.
 Details on this years’ workshops, keynote speakers and relevant deadlines will be updated consecutively.